California OKs highly questioned LA County voting system

 His office also notes in a statement on its conditional certification that an estimated 63% of county voters will be voting by mail using hand-marked paper ballots during the primary.

-The scientific consensus is that all U.S. voters should use hand-marked paper ballots that are available for audits and recounts.
-Instead, only about 70% do and elections in the U.S. are dominated by t hree voting equipment and services companies that control nearly 90 percent of the market.
+Election security experts says all U.S. voters, unless hindered by disabilities, should use hand-marked paper ballots that are available for audits and recounts.
+Instead, only about 70% do, and elections in the U.S. are dominated by t hree voting equipment and services companies that control nearly 90 percent of the market.
 Their black-box touchscreen systems have been widely criticized by computer scientists as highly vulnerable to tampering.

 A subsidiary of one of those companies, Election Systems and Software of Omaha, Nebraska, was blamed by an outside audit for sloppy system integration that left 118,000 names off printed voter roles in Los Angeles County during the 2018 primary.